jialori/jialori.github.io/README.md

 Hello!
 This is Lori Jia, a Computer Science student at The University of Toronto.
 Since I discovered my interest in creating games in September 2019, I've been working on two Unity games, _Trash Panda_ with a cross-disciplinary team, and _IR:IS_ by myself.

 After I found my passion in games, I started to become interested in _Computer Graphics_.
 I spend hours on websites like Shadertoy to explore and learn.
 Academically, I focused on _Artificial Intelligence_ and _Theory of Computation_.
-I also enjoy designing and developing to solve pain points in life.
+I also enjoy designing and developing to solve pain points in everyday life.

 At times when I'm not pondering design decisions, learning code, or cramming for school, I watch anime, draw, or swim.